 Guanyin Bodhisattva is the most popular Buddhist figure in China and can be found in most Chinese Buddhist temples.
 This statue was produced in the early 17th century during the Ming Dynasty.

 A jade Arhat in meditation, made with white jade during the Ming Dynasty.

-The statues of Arhats, a group of highly enlightened beings towards a full liberation, are commonly seen in big Buddhist temples in China.
-The best known temple housing arhats is the West Garden (Xiyuan) in Suzhou, with 500 Arhats’ statues in one hall, each having a unique facial expression, body posture and meditation state.
+The statues of Arhats, a group of highly enlightened beings towards full liberation, are commonly seen in big Buddhist temples in China.
+The best-known temple housing arhats is the West Garden (Xiyuan) in Suzhou, with 500 Arhats’ statues in one hall, each having a unique facial expression, body posture and meditation state.